Do you know what evidence is needed when contesting a will of a family member?

 Accordingly, this is for circumstances where a will does not truly reflect the testator’s intentions.

-Simply put, fraudulence is when benefits are shown to be procured by fraud.
+Simply put, fraudulence is when benefits go to someone as a result of fraud.
 Moreover, you can challenge if fraud is even under suspicion, thus bringing the will itself into question.

 Execution of the will violate the Wills Act 1837